 Be polite

-Greet the interviewer(s) after entering with a firm handshake and do not sit until you have been asked to take a seat.
+Greet the interviewer(s) after entering with a firm handshake.
+Sit only when the panel has given you permission to do so.
 A ‘Hello’ and ‘How do you do?’ would suffice, do not indulge in small talk with the interviewer(s).

 Pay attention to your body language